Houdini 21.0 Nodes APEX nodes

 Lower Rotation Limit

-A set of XYZ angles (in radians with XYZ rotation order) defining the lower rotation limit.
+A set of XYZ angles (in radians with XYZ rotation order) that defines the lower rotation limit.
 The minimum rotation value is -π radians.

 restangle